morrildl/bifrost/README.md

 ## OpenVPN Runtime

 OpenVPN is, of course, doing all the heavy lifting.
-This project is essentially a constellation of tools to help deploy an OpenVPN security with a decently secure arrangement with decent usability.
+This project is essentially a constellation of tools to help deploy an OpenVPN with a decently secure configuration, with decent usability.

 The key moving pieces are: